Key points

 Congenital varicella syndrome, characterized by cutaneous scarring in a dermatomal distribution, hypoplasia of an extremity, microcephaly, ocular and neurologic abnormalities, and low birth weight, may occur among 0.4%–2.0% of infants born to women who develop varicella during the first or second trimester of pregnancy.8910 Infants born to women who develop varicella within the period of five days before delivery to two days after delivery are at high risk of severe neonatal varicella.

-Immunity following varicella is considered to be long-lasting and a second case of varicella in otherwise healthy person is uncommon.1112 However, second cases may occur more commonly among immunocompromised persons.13
+Immunity following varicella is considered to be long-lasting and a second case of varicella in otherwise healthy persons is uncommon.1112 However, second cases may occur more commonly among immunocompromised persons.13

 After primary infection, VZV remains latent in the sensory-nerve ganglia and reactivates in approximately 1 in 3 of infected persons during their lifetime, resulting in herpes zoster (shingles).141516 Herpes zoster usually presents as a vesicular rash (appearing as clusters of vesicles) with pain and itching in a dermatomal distribution.
 Herpes zoster incidence increases with age, especially after age 50, and is more common among immunocompromised persons.
 A decline in the cell-mediated immunity is considered to be an important factor in the development of herpes zoster.